jink-lang/jink-py/README.md

 > Jink is a simplistic, JavaScript-like programming language built using Python.

 I've built Jink to prove to myself that I can, not to make the most efficient, useful or mind-bending new language.
-I plan to continue its development for as long as I can, and any contribution is very welcome.
+I plan to return to its development whenever I can, and any contribution is very welcome.
 Thanks for checking it out!

 ## Progress Checklist